 Ireland’s third National Action Plan on Women, Peace and Security (WPS) was also published in 2019 and provides further evidence of the mainstreaming of SRHR across government policy.
 The document references the SRHR commitments in ‘A Better World’ and commits Ireland to intensifying and advancing work on SRHR in humanitarian settings and to continue supporting women from conflict-affected countries living in Ireland through access to FGM treatment and sexual and reproductive health outreach.
 In November 2020, the government launched the 2019 Annual Report on Official Development Assistance, which included multiple references to SRHR and the work Ireland is supporting in this area - this topic was first introduced in the previous year’s report.

 Policies & funding

-Ireland has committed €651 million to Overseas Development Assistance (ODA) for 2017, an increase of €10 million on the 2016 allocation.
-This is the second consecutive year that ODA funding has been increased.
-There is no specific commitment to FP/RH in the budget: the spend for FP/RH is included within the overall budget for health.
+Ireland has committed €868 million to ODA for 2021, the sixth consecutive year that ODA funding has been increased.
+There is no specific commitment to SRH/FP in the ODA budget: the spend for SRH/FP is included within the overall budget for health.

 - European Institutions